Native American Wisdom and some childhood memories

 My trip to the U.S.

-In 2016 I was so lucky to be invited to travel the US for 3 weeks.
-I had been to the US previously in 1999 and also in 2011 but on those occasions, I only visited Florida.
-This time the trip started in Denver where we spend some days to then drive up into the Rocky mountains staying in Steamboat Springs.
+In 2016, I was so lucky to be invited to travel to the US for 3 weeks.
+I had been to the US previously in 1999 and also in 2011, but on those occasions, I only visited Florida.
+This time the trip started in Denver, where we spend some days to then drive up into the Rocky mountains staying in Steamboat Springs.

 I saw many remarkable things like Strawberry’s Springs, a thermal hot bath.
-Sitting in the warm water surrounded by snow and pine trees is a great experience.
+Sitting in the warm water surrounded by snow and pine trees is an exceptional experience.
 A trip to the Dinosaur National Monument, marveling at that 30m high wall with all the fossils.

 Indian patterns from Pendleton Woolen Mills

-These patterns have been used by many different tribes and I am happy they are now presented in blankets and different pieces of clothing, like that these patterns are not forgotten.
+These patterns have been used by many tribes and I am happy they are now presented in blankets and unique pieces of clothing, like that these patterns are not forgotten.

 The Sacred Science Newsletter

-Since some years I subscribe to the newsletter of The Sacred Science.
+For some years I subscribe to the newsletter of The Sacred Science.
 The subjects they touch in these newsletters I find ever so interesting.
 Unknown ancient rituals and healing methods.
-The founder of the Sacred Science, Nick Polizzi works hard so that this knowledge of indigenous peoples of the world are not lost.
-You can contact them on
+The founder of Sacred Science, Nick Polizzi, works hard so that this knowledge of indigenous peoples of the world is not lost.
+You can contact them on.

 Recently I received some lovely information on the native Indians of America.